 The cloakroom provides a secure location for your belongings.
 The only personal items allowed in the reading room are materials for taking notes i.e. laptop, digital camera, notepaper and pencil.
 Pencils are available in the reading room, as is a pencil sharpener as you are not allowed to bring your own.
-Suffice to say food and drink is not allowed in the reading room.
-For a full list of rules click here.
+Suffice to say food and drink are not allowed in the reading room.
+For a full list of rules, you can check out the FAQ when you are booking online for a research slot here.

 If you are taking photographs, make certain you obtain permission from the Reading Room Supervisor and the Duty Archivist.
 The relevant pink Photography Permission forms must be obtained and signed (Duty Archivist’s office is the glass office on the opposite side of the reading room from the front desk.
 Also available in the reading room is a Genealogy Advisory service.
-There is no charge for consulting records, the only charge will be for copies of archives made by staff or for print-out copies from microfilm readers (for charges click here).
-It is not necessary to book in advance, however be aware, some records are stored offsite and will not be accessible on the day of your visit.
+There is no charge for consulting records, the only charge will be for copies of archives made by staff or for print-out copies from microfilm readers (you can get a list of charges when you make your online booking).
+It is not necessary to book in advance, however, be aware, some records are stored offsite and will not be accessible on the day of your visit.

 WHAT INFORMATION IS AVAILABLE?

 The archives hold a vast amount of information so it is advisable to know as precisely as possible what information you want to consult before visiting the Archives.
-Detail of records held can be found here and in addition several reading guides on the subjects can be found here.
-In addition, in the cloakroom, you will find printed leaflets outlining information about each record.
+Detail of records held can be found here and in addition, several reading guides on the subjects can be found here.
+In the cloakroom, you will find printed leaflets outlining information about each record.